chrultrabook/docs/src/docs/unbricking/unbrick-ch341a.md

 You do not need to do this if flashing a stock firmware backup created by the Firmware Utility Script; that image already contains the VPD.
 :::

 1. For both the options below, we'll need to use the cbfstool (coreboot filesystem) binary.
 If you use Fedora or Ultramarine Linux, you can install the `cbfstool` package from the [Terra repository](https://terra.fyralabs.com/).
-Otherwise, we can download/extract it:
+Otherwise, we can download/extract it.
    - `wget https://mrchromebox.tech/files/util/cbfstool.tar.gz && tar -zxf cbfstool.tar.gz`
    - Option 1: Extract VPD from the firmware on device
      - `sudo flashrom -p ch341a_spi -r badflash.rom`